This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Always leave at least one inch of headspace when filling to allow for food expansion.

-- It’s also very helpful if the canning jar has a wide mouth at the top, as it allows more space for expansion, but a regular mouth jar will work if you don’t fill it too full.
+- It’s also very helpful if the canning jar has a wide mouth at the top, as it allows more space for expansion.
+Regular-sized mouth jars will work if you don’t fill it too full.